Tim Delaney, Chair

 A degree in sociology serves as a qualification for a number of careers and professions including: administration, advertising, banking, counseling (family planning, career, substance abuse, and so forth), community planning, criminal justice, gerontology, government, health services, journalism, group and recreational work, marketing and market research, recreation, sales, teaching (if certified), human resources/personnel work, social services, social work, and social research.
 In addition, a degree in sociology is excellent preparation for graduate work, not only in sociology itself but also in related areas such as law, criminology, social work, public administration, and business.

-The Department of Sociology cosponsors these programs:
+The Department of Sociology contributes to these programs: